-Upon arrival to a school, everyone has to take part in Health Screenings, which includes a temperature check and answering 3 attestation questions specific to COVID-19.
+All parents, staff and visitors shall participate in Health Screenings to remain on a WCPS campus, which includes answering three attestation questions specific to COVID-19.
+All students and school staff have been provided five washable/reusable masks.
 There will be some instances where someone has a verified exemption, such as a medical condition, which will allow them to be on a WCPS campus without a mask.
 Unless they have a verified exemption, all students, staff and visitors are required to wear masks on campuses and school buses.
-Everyone is also being required to maintain 6 feet social distancing and adhere to any signage specific to walkways, entrances or exits.
+All adults are required to maintain 6 feet social distancing from each other and from students.
+Students social distance to the maximum extent possible.

 What cleaning and sanitizing efforts has WCPS put in place?

-WCPS continues using special state and federal funding to purchase cleaning equipment and supplies to support sanitization and disinfectant efforts at schools.
+WCPS continues to use special state and federal funding to purchase cleaning equipment and supplies to support sanitization and disinfectant efforts at schools.
 Every school has been provided disinfectant cleaning equipment that can be used daily to disinfect both the air and contact surfaces in all of the classrooms, common areas, restrooms, and other areas where people have been.
 Additionally, similar disinfectant cleaning equipment has been purchased for daily cleaning of buses.
 Classroom supplies continue being purchased to support teacher and staff efforts to sanitize desks and other contact surfaces in between students.
-At this time, teachers have been provided refillable hand sanitizer, wipes and spray cleaners, which will be refilled and resupplied as needed.
-Hand sanitizer stations have also been provided to all of the schools for placement in key areas of their campus.
+At this time, teachers have been provided refillable hand sanitizer, wipes and spray cleaners, which are refilled and resupplied as needed.
+Hand sanitizer stations are provided to all of the schools for placement in key areas of their campus.

 Why is the district posting a weekly WCPS COVID-19 Dashboard?